 Never operate the motorcycle with a discharged battery or without a battery.
 In both cases, electrical components and safety devices can be damaged.
 In this case the vehicle is no longer roadworthy.

-15.2 Installing the battery 4
+16.2 Installing the battery 🔧

-- Mount rubber band on the battery compartment. - Position the battery in the battery holder.
+- Position the battery in the battery holder.

 The terminals of the battery must face upwards.